September Tall Fescue Lawn Tips for 2025

 👍 Real World Example: Don't use 16-4-8 fertilizers during warm/hot summer months.
 The 16 represents the amount of nitrogen.
 It's okay to use a low nitrogen fertilizer such as 5-10-30 wtih Acelepryn.

-• 🐛 These fall armyworms adore tender, new sod that has recently been installed.
+• 🐛 Fall armyworms adore tender, new sod that has recently been installed.
 Fescue is especially vulnerable because it's not a spreader and doesn't have the ability to repair itself like Bermuda and Zoysia does.
 If you've recently laid Tall Fescue sod, we highly recommend spreading 5-10-30 + Acelepryn as insurance.
 It lasts 30-45 days, depending on weather conditions, so keep in mind that you may need to reapply it once more this summer.

 • Review the fertilizing schedule in our Tall Fescue Maintenance Guide.